RELIC: Investigating Large Language Model Responses using Self-Consistency: Related Work

-Recent studies in human-LLM interactions have investigated different methods to collaborate LLMs and humans seamlessly in accomplishing downstream tasks, like text summarization~\citep{cheng2022mapping}, creative writing~\citep{lee2022coauthor,ippolito2022creative,yao2021ai,yang2022ai}, and information seeking~\cite{jiang2023graphologue,suh2023sensecape}.
+Recent studies in human-LLM interaction have investigated various ways humans can collaborate with LLMs in accomplishing downstream tasks, like text summarization~\citep{cheng2022mapping}, creative writing~\citep{lee2022coauthor,ippolito2022creative,yao2021ai,yang2022ai}, and information seeking~\cite{jiang2023graphologue,suh2023sensecape}.

 \paragraph{LLM's Roles in Collaboration} Previous research has investigated how LLMs can aid in the process of writing~\citep{petridis2023anglekindling, ding2023mapping}.
 Yuan et al. proposed Workcraft~\citep{yuan2022wordcraft}, an interactive writing assistant tool powered by GPT-3.
 In Workcraft, the language model assists the writer by generating writing suggestions according to users' instructions, like \textit{Infilling}, \textit{Continuation}, and \textit{Elaboration}.
-Using this tool as a probe, Ippolito et al.~\citep{ippolito2022creative} found professional writers desired to use LLMs as brainstorming partners, research assistants, etc. Additionally, a study by Dang et al.~\citep{dank2022beyond} suggested that LLMs can be helpful commentator that helps users plan and reflect on their writing process by providing continuous text summaries.
+Using this tool as a probe, Ippolito et al.~\citep{ippolito2022creative} found that professional writers desire to use LLMs as brainstorming partners, research assistants, etc. Additionally, a study by Dang et al.~\citep{dank2022beyond} suggested that LLMs can be helpful commentators by providing continuous text summaries.
 Most existing work targets low-risk scenarios, such as creative writing, where users can easily decide to accept or reject suggestions from LLMs.
-In our study, we investigate scenarios where LLMs are not always trustworthy assistants, and users must verify the truthfulness of the model's response.
+Our study examines situations where LLMs cannot always be trusted as assistants, and users must verify the accuracy of the model's responses.